MA Art Psychotherapy

 Students have to fund travel and subsistence costs for their work placements.
 Costs will vary, depending on location.

 |Other: Infant Observation travel *||

-Students have to pay for travel to infant observation placement.
+Year 1.
+Travel to infant observation.
 Costs will vary, depending on location.

 Art materials for ongoing personal art practice and student group exhibition.
 Years 1 - 3

 Travel or other costs for data collection for research project, if required

 Contribution to printing of group research poster - one poster per group